tianci-sh/BreezeAds/README.md

 This extension effectively eliminates all categories of YouTube advertisements:

 - [x] Skippable ad at the video's start, midway, or at the end.
-- [ ] Ads visible on the homepage.
+- [x] Ads visible on the contents.